axon-rl/axon-rl.github.io/content/gem/_index.md

 GEM is a diverse collection of environments for training LLM agents in the era of experience.
 The library includes Math, Code, general reasoning, and question-answering environments, as well as a suite of games (Mastermind, Minesweeper, Hangman, etc).
 GEM also features fully integrated python and search tool use.

 <div class="gem-callout">
-    <strong>New to GEM?</strong> Start with our Quick Start guide below to get up and running in minutes.
+    <strong>New to GEM?</strong> Start with our Quick Start guide below to get started and running in minutes.
 </div>

 ## Installation